georgysavva/scany/README.md

 * Reusing structs via nesting or embedding
 * NULLs and custom types support
 * Omitted struct fields
-* Apart from structs, support for maps and Go primitive types as the destination.
+* Apart from structs, support for maps and Go primitive types as the destination
+* Override default settings

 ## Install